Key college application deadlines for 2026

 • Application deadlines for ED II and Regular Decision is usually around January 1.

-• In all cases, students should double check the deadlines with the colleges they will be applying to.
+• Students should always double check deadlines where they will be applying.

-• In addition to the 2025 college application deadlines, students should also be aware of SAT/ACT testing dates, financial aid deadlines, and other program-specific deadlines.
+• In addition to the 2026 college application deadlines, students should be aware of SAT/ACT testing dates, financial aid deadlines and other program-specific deadlines.

-As you head into your senior year of high school, it’s important to know the college application deadlines for Fall 2025.
-By keeping track of these essential dates, you can plan ahead, reduce stress, and create a solid strategy for applying to your potential colleges.
+As you head into your senior year of high school, it's important to know the college application deadlines for 2026.
+By keeping track of these essential dates, you can plan ahead, reduce stress and create a solid strategy for applying to your potential colleges.
 Here are some must-know dates and deadlines to mark on your calendar:

 Many colleges and universities in the United States follow a very similar pattern for their college admission deadline.

-Most college applications will open on August 1, 2025 for students interested in starting school in 2026.
+Most college applications will open on August 1 for students interested in starting school in fall of 2027.
 Although the opening date remains similar, the application deadlines vary depending on the type of application.

 • Early Action: November 1 or 15